 We always aim to resolve a complaint ourselves within our internal process.
 We recognise sometimes this is not possible.
-At the end of our internal process, a customer may choose to ask the Housing Ombudsman Service to investigate their complaint.
+At the end of our internal process, a customer may choose to ask the Housing Ombudsman Service to investigate their complaint if they remain dissatisfied.

-You can read more about The Housing Ombudsman Service in its helpful information leaflet.
+You can read more about the service on the Housing Ombudsman website.

 The Housing Ombudsman published a new Complaint Handling Code in April 2022, which came into effect on 1 October 2022.
 It sets out good practice expectations that will allow landlords to respond to complaints effectively and fairly.